ualberta-smr/generating-annotation-usage-rules/ui/tutorial/README.md

 ## Note.

 **Changes you make to a rule will only be saved if you click the Confirm Rule button**.
 In any other case, the changes will not be saved.
-For example, the in the following cases the changes will be lost:
+For example, the changes in the following cases the changes will be lost:
 - Moving on to another candidate rule will get rid of any unsaved changes without any warning.
 - The changes made to an already confirmed rule will be lost if those changes are not saved again using "CONFIRM RULE" button.